AmrutaJoshi10/Type-Based-Package-Dependency-Analysis/README.md

 # Type-Based-Package-Dependency-Analysis

+ This is a C# based application.
 This project mainly focuses on a part of a code analyser that is a Dependency analyser based on type based package.
  To perform the dependency anaylsis I have built :
  1) Typetable which stores the type information for a particular package.
  2) TypeAnalysis : Finds all the types defined in each of a collection of C# source files.
  It does this by building rules to detect type definitions - classes, structs, enums, and aliases.